 - ¼ cup unsalted butter melted

-- 1 lemon juiced
+- juice of 1 lemon (about 3 tablespoons)

-- ½ tsp onion powder
+- ½ teaspoon onion powder

-- ½ tsp salt
+- ½ teaspoon Morton kosher salt

-- ½ tsp pepper
+- ½ teaspoon freshly ground black pepper

-- additional lemons for garnish
+- additional lemon slices for garnish

-- Heat the oven to 425°F.
+- Heat oven to 425°F.